The Creativity of Text-to-Image Generation: Method

-This work is grounded in my ethnographic research of the text-based generative art community.
-I discovered and learned about text-based generative art on Twitter in mid-2021 in the postings from Katherine Crowson (@Rivers{\allowbreak}Have{\allowbreak}Wings) and other users on Twitter.
-Since October 2021, I have been experimenting with text-based generative systems.
-I initially started to experiment with VQGAN-CLIP due to its performance, ease of use, and popularity (at the time) in the emerging community of text-based generative art.
-Later, I also experimented with CLIP guided diffusion and other systems available on Google Colab.
+This work is grounded in an online ethnography \cite{Netnography} of the text-to-image art community conducted between October 2021 and March 2022.
+I discovered and learned about text-to-image art in mid-2021 in the postings from Katherine Crowson (@Rivers{\allowbreak}Have{\allowbreak}Wings) and others on Twitter.
+Since October 2021, I have been experimenting with text-to-image generation systems.
+I initially started to experiment with VQGAN--CLIP due to its performance, ease of use, and popularity (at the time).
+Later, I also experimented with CLIP-guided diffusion and other systems available on Google Colab.
 For learning about writing effective prompts, I turned to Twitter.
-However, there is a natural limit to the learning curve on Twitter: since the full prompt is often not shared by artists and practitioners, one is left none-the-wiser how the digital artworks were created.
+However, there is a natural limit to the learning curve on Twitter: since the full prompt is often not shared by practitioners on Twitter, one is left none-the-wiser how the digital artworks were created.
 The launch of the Midjourney\footnote{https://www.midjourney.com} community proved to be a eureka moment in this regard.
-I was fortunate to be invited into the Midjourney beta program in mid-March 2022, and have since practiced and studied how prompt engineering for text-based generative art is conducted in practice.

 Members of the Midjourney community generate images by typing prompts into Discourse-based chat rooms.
-The results are displayed shortly after in the chat.
-All members can see the images created by other members together with the respective prompts.
-Therefore, the prompts are shared in the community which makes the community a vast learning resource.
-Communities like Midjourney are a game-changer in advancing the practice of prompt engineering for text-based generative art.
-The following is based on the prompt writing practices that I observed, first on Twitter and later in the Midjourney community, and my own opinions learned from this experience.
+The images are displayed shortly after in the chat.
+Members can see the images created by other members together with the respective prompts.
+Therefore, the prompts are shared in the community which makes the community a vast social learning resource, unlocking the social creativity of what previously was a lone-creator practice.
+Communities like Midjourney are a game-changer in advancing the practice of prompt engineering for text-to-image generation.
+I was invited into the Midjourney beta program in mid-March 2022, and have since practiced and studied how prompt engineering for text-to-image art is conducted in practice.